-In the period from 2003 to 2008 the applications of seismic isolation in Italian buildings are significantly increased.
+In last five years the applications of seismic isolation in Italian buildings are significantly increased.

-About 1000 elastomeric isolators have been applied to about 30 buildings.
-Most of those elastomeric isolators are made of high damping rubber, but more than 10% are Lead Rubber Bearings.
-In most applications elastomeric isolators are combined with flat surface sliders; such solution allows the achievement of high fundamental period even in buildings with few stories, i.e. with low mass, and also allows a reduction in cost of the isolation system.
+About 1000 elastomeric isolators have been applied in about 30 buildings.
+Most of said elastomeric isolators are made by high damping rubber, but more than 10% are Lead Rubber Bearings.
+In most applications elastomeric isolators are combined with flat surface sliders; such solution allows to reach high fundamental period even in buildings with few stories, i.e. with low mass, and also allows a reduction in cost of the isolation system.

-It is worth noting the isolation of a new big hospital, the "Ospedale del Mare" in Naples [15], where 327 elastomeric isolators were used (fig. 3).
+It is worth noting the isolation of a new big hospital, the "Ospedale del Mare" in Naples [15], where 327 elastomeric isolators were used (Figure 3).

-Most of isolated buildings are new, but in some cases seismic isolation was used for retrofit of existing buildings.
+Most of isolated buildings are new, but in some case seismic isolation was used for retrofit of existing buildings.
 For example, two residential buildings in Solarino, one of which was subjected to snap-back tests [16], and more recently the "Quasimodo" school in Riposto, both in Sicily.

 A very challenging application was the retrofit of the "Madonna delle Lacrime" sanctuary in Syracuse, a structure with an imposing dome, stock-conic, circular base shaped roof, with a 71.40 m base diameter.
-The new seismic regulations [6], which have fundamentally changed seismic design actions, required seismic roof isolation that was done by introducing new seismic isolators between the dome's base ring and the pillars supporting it, replacing the 22 existing bearings.
-This was the first application in a building of flat surface sliders with steel hysteretic dampers (fig. 4), an isolator type till now often used in bridges and viaducts in Italy and abroad.
-FIP Industriale both supplied and installed the isolators; the latter required raising the dome

-(weighing about 22,000 tons) using 114 jacks working simultaneously, replacing the bearings with new isolators and lowering the dome unloading all the jacks simultaneously [17].
+The new seismic regulations [6], which has fundamentally changed seismic design actions, required seismic roof isolation, that was done by introducing new seismic isolators between the dome's base ring and the pillars supporting it, replacing the 22 existing bearings.
+This was the first application in a building of flat surface sliders with steel hysteretic dampers (Figure 4), an isolator type till now often used in bridges and viaducts in Italy and abroad.
+FIP Industriale both supplied and installed the isolators; the latter required raising the dome (weighing about 22,000 tons) using 114 jacks worked simultaneously, replacing the bearings with new isolators and lowering the dome unloading all the jacks simultaneously [17].